 I’ve always loved her energy.

 Some things happen and, at times, it’s only later that you see their wondrous, sweet meaning.
 We saw the Tina HBO documentary together, a while ago.
 Tina was, is, indeed, everything we’ve always felt that she was, is, and so much more.
 Above all, a beautiful soul.
-It’s what connected us to her at all times.
+It’s what connected us to her, at all times.

 Long hair don’t care.
-My Gabi does care, though, she’s been cutting it for fifteen years, she always tells me to send her pictures after I style it myself, at home.
+My Gabi does care, though.
+She’s been cutting it for fifteen years, she always tells me to send her pictures after I style it myself, at home.
 She’s just as curious about hair as I am.
 I love her.
 And hair.

 Whoop, a circle.